 The Three Paths

 Dyani explains the clan tattoo she has on her cheek as follows: “We find and follow paths, and our mark stands for the three paths—one that threads together the moments of someone’s life, one that the tribe walks together, and one that leads to revelations.”
 How many paths do you think the average contemporary human consciously follows?
 Which of the three paths do you think is the most important for most people?

 Travis refrains from telling us explicit details of his relationship with Dyani.
 Why?
 Would you expect this from someone raised in a post-apocalyptic setting?
 Is it consistent with his character?
 Is Travis prudish or is he being respectful of Dyani?
 Would his telling of his larger story be improved if he did reveal those details?
 Or is it better because he doesn’t?
 What do you think Travis sees as most attractive about Dyani?
 What does Dyani find attractive about Travis?
 If they find each other again, how do you imagine their relationship will develop?

 Before working out your answers to the following questions, I recommend that you view “Kohlberg’s Theory of Moral Development: A Micro Lesson” on YouTube to have a common basis for discussion.

-Which major NEL character is the most morally developed?
+Which major NEL characters are the most morally developed?
 The least?
 What evidence from the story supports your answers?
-How would you characterize the level of moral development of the Meeks?
+How would you characterize the level of moral development of the Meeks? the cobots?
 Why?
-To what stage of moral development would you assign those most responsible for the Long Last Days?
+To what stage of moral development would you assign those living today who would be most responsible for the Long Last Days to come?